 Elle Fanning (Mary Godwin Shelley), Douglas Booth (Percy Bysshe Shelley), Bel Powley (Claire Clairmont), Stephen Dillane (William Godwin), Tom Sturridge (Lord Byron), Ben Hardy (Dr John Polidori), Maisie Williams (Isabel Baxter), Joanne Froggat (Mary Clairmont Godwin), Ciara Charteris (Harriet Shelley), Derek Riddell (William Baxter), Jack Hickey (Thomas Hogg), Hugh O’Conor (Samuel Coleridge)

 1814.
 Seventeen year-old Mary Godwin is raised by her father, the bookseller William Godwin, her mother having died shortly after giving birth to Mary.
 Mary is sent to stay with her father’s friend William Baxter in Scotland and there meets the poet Percy Bysshe Shelley.
-The two become enamoured and Shelley follows her back to London and signs on as her father’s pupil.
-The two begin a romance in secrecy.
+The two become enamoured and Shelley follows her back to London and signs on as her father’s pupil, while the two conduct a romance in secrecy.
 Mary then discovers that Shelley is married to another woman, although he maintains that he does not love her.
 With her father refusing to sanction their romance, Mary and Percy decide to elope.
 Mary’s half-sister Claire Clairmont insists on coming too.
 All three move in together, although it makes Mary unhappy when Shelley also sleeps with Claire.
-The three take a tour of the continent and visit Lord Byron in Switzerland where Claire becomes Byron’s lover but is spurned by him after she becomes pregnant.
+The three take a tour of the continent and visit Lord Byron where he is staying at the Villa Diodati in Switzerland.
+There Claire becomes Byron’s lover but is spurned by him after she becomes pregnant.
 Mary channels her increasing unhappiness into writing a story that she calls Frankenstein, or The Modern Prometheus.
 She finds that nobody will publish it under her name and is forced to do so anonymously but with an introduction by Shelley, only for the book to become a sensation.

 Mary Shelley (1797-1851) probably needs no introduction as the author of Frankenstein, or The Modern Prometheus (1818), the story that gave birth to hundreds of horror films, sequels, parodies and wacky interpretations, even comic-books, Halloween masks and children’s toys.
 Even if the book is a far cry from what it and its creature have become in the popular imagination, there has been a fascination with the woman who created it.
 Many biographies and academic treatises have sought to explore Mary Shelley and the book as a product of her life and times.
 Mary wrote six other novels and a number of other works but none of these caught the fire of the public imagination as Frankenstein did.